- Implementation: Enabling the management of planes

 - Select the controls.

-- "Associate with a plane" from the popup menu of selection.
+- "Associate with a plane" in the context menu of selection.

-- "Associate with a plane" from the popup menu of control.
+- "Associate with a plane" in the context menu of control.

 - In the window that is displayed, choose: